Why Something

 The question has a false start since it takes it for granted that something

-exists (is already determinate) and freezes in place the idea of nothing
+exists (is already determinate) and freezes in place the idea of nothing.
+To

 remedy this, one simply needs inquire into the nature of each category